polkadot-fellows/RFCs/text/0045-nft-deposits-asset-hub.md

 ### Enhanced Weak Governance Origin Model

-The concept of a weak governance origin, controlled by a consortium like the System Collective, has been proposed.
+The concept of a weak governance origin, controlled by a consortium like a system collective, has been proposed.
 This model would allow for dynamic adjustments of NFT deposit requirements in response to market conditions, adhering to storage deposit norms.

-**Enhancements and Concerns:**

 - **Responsiveness**: To address concerns about delayed responses, the model could incorporate automated triggers based on predefined market indicators, ensuring timely adjustments.